mushtaqak/fancyWorldMap/README.md

     7. To clear lines drawn, click Clear Drawn Lines
     8. To clear selected markers, click Clear Selected Markers
     9. To clear selected regions/counries, click Clear Selected Regions
     10. To reset map only click Reset Map.
-(NOTE) It will reset map like zoom in/out ratio,
+This resets map like zoom in/out ratio
     11. To reset all data, click Reset All
     12. To remove map only.
 (NOTE) it will only remove map not lines, click Remove Map
     13. To remove all, click Remove All